aiven/aiven-docs/docs/products/opensearch/concepts/shards-number.md

 ---

 A key component of using OpenSearch® is determining the optimal number of shards for your index.
-This article provides helpful insights on choosing the appropriate number of shards and maximizing performance.
+This article provides insights on choosing the appropriate number of shards and maximizing performance.

 ## Considerations for optimal shard count